-Grant Palliser was born in Christchurch on 6th of October 1949.
+Grant Palliser was born in Christchurch 6 October 1949.
 Palliser's attention was first drawn to art when he was eight years old.
-His Uncle painted copies of calendar reproductions: which introduced art as lifestyle that appealed to Palliser.
+His uncle painted copies of calendar reproductions: which introduced art as lifestyle that appealed to Palliser.
 Growing up in Christchurch, he lived an enjoyable childhood.
 ‘I can remember my folks always working hard in order to provide my sister and I with the best life experiences and opportunities, such as music lessons.'

 At Christchurch's Riccarton High School, Palliser spent many lunchtimes poring through the art books in the school library.
 As a junior in school he took art as a subject choice and created a sculpture that was accepted in a youth art exhibition in Japan.
 However, Palliser chose to pursue science throughout his senior years of secondary school.

 When he was 20 years old he started his first job in the Medical Research Unit at Princess Margret Hospital in Christchurch, where he spent three years.
 Palliser developed an interest in working with people instead of test tubes so, to further his experience, he moved to Auckland where he worked in community health.

 At 38 Palliser decided to embark on an artistic career.
 His supportive family enabled him to make his dreams a reality.
 ‘There's no point looking back on life and saying ‘I wish,' says Palliser.
 After a year of preparation, he began his study at Ilam School of art, University of Canterbury, spending alternate weekends in Nelson with his family.